Truist Bank Review 2023

 Bank of America

-Bank of America (BoA) is one of the largest banks in the U.S., and it commands a much larger service area than Truist.
-Otherwise, it does many things in a similar way, just on a larger scale.
-If you like the sound of Truist but you’re looking for something even bigger, BoA might be a good fit.
+Bank of America (BoA) is one of the largest banks in the U.S., and it has a much larger service area than Truist.
+Otherwise, it’s similar to Truist, just on a larger scale.
+If you like the sound of Truist but you’re looking for something even bigger, Bank of America might be a good fit.

 TD Bank

-TD Bank is a regional provider that mostly operates on the East Coast.
+TD Bank is a regional provider mostly operating on the East Coast.
 Unlike Truist, TD is known for its award-winning customer experience, making it an appealing choice for those who value customer service ratings.

 Chime

-Chime is an entirely digital bank, and it’s a great alternative who want to earn more on interest than what Truist has to offer.
-At the moment, you can score an APY of up to 1.50% with a Chime savings account.
+Chime is an entirely digital bank, and it’s a great alternative for those who want to earn more on interest than what Truist offers.
+Currently, you can score an APY of up to 2.00% with a Chime savings account.

 Frequently Asked Questions